detomastah/admin_bits/README.md

 Check out your `item_resource` class for some hints on how you can customize your Resource.
 This class contain settings associated with the items resource.
 You can also check [documentation](https://github.com/wilqq/admin_bits/wiki/Resource-class) for more information.

-You will find `resource` method in resource items_controller.
+You will find `resource` private method in resource items_controller.

 ```ruby
 def resource